Azure-Samples/AzureAD-WebAPI-OnBehalfOf-DotNet/README.md

 - The scope [`.default`](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-permissions-and-consent#the-default-scope) is a built-in scope for every application that refers to the static list of permissions configured on the application registration.
 In our scenario here, it enables the user to grant consent for permissions for both the Web API and the downstream API (Microsoft Graph).
 For example, the permissions for the Web API and the downstream API (Microsoft Graph) are listed below:
    - TodoListService-OBO
-     - demo_scope
+     - user_impersonation
    - Microsoft Graph
      - user.read
-- We you use the `.default` scope, the end user is prompted for a combined set of permissions that include both the **TodoListService-OBO** and **Microsoft Graph**.
+- When you use the `.default` scope, the end user is prompted for a combined set of permissions that include scopes from both the **TodoListService-OBO** and **Microsoft Graph**.
 - We call the [AcquireTokenInteractive](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet/wiki/Acquiring-tokens-interactively) which will present a window to the user to provide their credentials.
 When it acquires the access token, MSAL also saves this token in its token cache.
-When any code in the rest of the project tries to acquire an access token for the Web API with the same scope `.default`, MSAL will return the cached token.

 #### Add Todo Item